COMPS: Conceptual Minimal Pair Sentences for testing Robust Property Knowledge and its Inheritance in Pre-trained Language Models: Limitations

-Additionally, we have tested \plms{} on property knowledge and property inheritance only from a behavioral perspective, which is at its core, is a correlational endeavor.
-Potential future work could complement our results by providing evidence from representational analyses, or by devising causal interventions, similar to those recently explored in the realm of syntactic agreement \citep{finlayson-etal-2021-causal}, or testing negation and hypernymy in NLI models \citep{geiger-etal-2020-neural}, among others.
+\paragraph{Behavioral evaluation} This work tests and analyses \plms{} on property knowledge and property inheritance only from a behavioral perspective, which at its core is a correlational endeavor.
+Potential future work could complement our results by providing evidence from representational analyses, or by devising causal interventions, similar to those recently explored in the realm of syntactic agreement \citep{finlayson-etal-2021-causal}, or in testing of negation and hypernymy in NLI models \citep{geiger-etal-2020-neural}, among others.
+Importantly, this would require the development of new methods that shed light on how new information---such as the ones we use in \compswugs{} and \compswugsdist{}---is integrated into the model (see \citet{misra2022property} for an example of such an analysis for novel properties).